-When in Valencia, one of the places that are a must for every traveler is Merkat Central, Central Market, one of the largest markets in Europe that is declared as a site of cultural heritage.
+When in Valencia, one of the places that are a must for every traveler is Mercado Central Valencia, one of the largest markets in Europe that is declared as a site of cultural heritage.

 Central Market is one of the oldest markets in Europe that is still in use.
-There is even a legend among the locals that some sort of a market stood there in 14th century.
-What is certain, however, is that in 1839. on the spot was opened outdoor Mercat Nou, New Market, predecessor of current valencian darling.
-As time went by, New Market couldn’t keep up with expansion of Valencia so the Town Council called for construction of the new market.
+There is even a legend among the locals that some sort of a market stood there in the 14th century.
+What is certain, however, is that in 1839. on the spot was opened outdoor Mercat Nou, New Market, the predecessor of the current Valencian darling.
+As time went by, New Market couldn’t keep up with the expansion of Valencia so the Town Council called for the construction of the new market.

-Spectacular piece of architecture, Central Market is mostly built in modernist Valencian Art Nouveau style, though it was influenced by gothic Lonja de la Seda and gothic-baroque church of San Juan, with which it perfectly blends.
-It’s most striking feature is an unusual roof, with both domes and slopes.
+A spectacular piece of architecture, Central Market is mostly built in modernist Valencian Art Nouveau style, though it was influenced by gothic Lonja de la Seda and the gothic-baroque church of San Juan, with which it perfectly blends.
+Its most striking feature is an unusual roof, with both domes and slopes.
 It is so made that light can enter through the roof at numerous spots, which adds immensely to the splendor.
 Windows of colored glass also do their fair share.
 Domes are made from iron, glass and ceramic, and each of them has two weather vanes on top.

-Market covers more than 8000 square meters and has two floors.
-Interior layout is fairly simple, with stalls lined along the aisles with two thoroughfares connecting them.
+The market covers more than 8000 square meters and has two floors.
+The interior layout is fairly simple, with stalls lined along the aisles and two thoroughfares connecting them.
 Also, at the main entrance, there are beautiful pavilions made of naked bricks and stone.